 “The goal is to become your own boss.
 Not to work for one,” he said.

 As for his opponent, George Kambosos, the Australian must be ecstatic with the outcome.
-Promoter Lou DiBella was certainly ready to pop out the champagne.
+Promoter Lou DiBella was undoubtedly ready to pop out the champagne.

 Once the dust had settled, DiBella outlined that this wasn’t just about the money for the IBF number one contender.

-“While George is thrilled with the upcoming payday, he is hungry and eager to prove himself,” pointed out DiBella.
+“While George is thrilled with the upcoming payday, he is hungry and eager to prove himself,” noted DiBella.

-“He has massive respect for Teo.
-But believes that he can shock the boxing world.
+“He has massive respect for Teo but believes he can shock the boxing world.

 “Message to other young fighters: patience, sacrifice, and a willingness to take chances can pay off.